Jiggaboy/dopamine_simulation/README.md

 Clone a branch.
 An initial configurations is (usually) set up and the first run can be started without further fine tuning.

-First of all, a connectivity matrix has to be created.
-Run 'python -m connectivity_matrix' in order to do so.
+Next, you can simulate the network according to the configuration using the command 'python model'.

-Next, you can simulate the network according to the configuration using the command 'python -m model'.
 Ensure that the same configuration is defined in both files since these steps are independent from each other.

 ## Useful Links